How To Groom A Cat With The Right Tools: The Best Cat Brush, Clippers, and Nail Trimmers!

 Reward her for good behavior by tempting her with her favorite treats during trimming time.
 Find a treat she cannot resist and reserve this treat especially for nail trimming.
 She will then associates this delicious delicacy with the necessary evil of a nail trim.

 Familiarize her with the trimming process by first massaging her paws.
 Massage her paws while she is sitting on your lap.
 Repeatedly touching her paws desensitizes her to the sensation of having a human handle her feet.

 Trim her nails during a relaxed time.
 Don’t decide to trim right after a stressful event or in front of another pet.
 Trimming her nails is a vulnerable time for your cat and you as her owner must respect this.
-Otherwise both of you could get hurt.
+Otherwise, both of you could get hurt.

 Trimming is relatively simple.
 Press gently on the pad below the desired claw.
 This extends the claw.
 Look for the pink quick.
-Trim the nail to a few millimetres below the quick (BEFORE the pink part, not INTO the pink part).
+Trim the nail to a few millimeters below the quick (BEFORE the pink part, not INTO the pink part).
 Err on the side of caution.
 Cutting the quick is painful and causes bleeding.
 Release the paw and give a treat after each nail.